Updated: Sep 4, 2021

-One reason we changed our group name was that we support people who have had many different life and birth experiences and we want to make sure people know everyone is welcome in our group.
+One reason we changed our group name (which used to include the word positive) was that we support people who have had many different life and birth experiences and we want to make sure people know everyone is welcome in our group.
 We're still positive about birth and supporting people to have the information they need to prepare for birth.
 But we're also here to support people who don't feel positive about birth for any reason.

 Birth is unpredictable, many things are out of our control.
 Sometimes, however much planning you've done, things happen during your labour and birth which are scary or upsetting or disappointing.

 You may find that when you express these feelings people react by telling you not to worry about it because you have a healthy baby and that's what matters.
 Of course, we all care about our baby's health but you are important too and it's okay to need support to process your feelings and memories.
 In fact, it might even be vital to your mental health to have that support.

 We really want you to know that you can recover from traumatic birth experiences and to help you access the way that feels best for you to do that.
 This blog doesn't have all the answers but it has some links and ideas and we're always happy to chat through your individual experiences and help you find what you're looking for.

 Need support to recover from a traumatic birth?

 Sometimes birth experiences are so difficult that people can develop post-traumatic stress.
 This can sometimes be miss diagnosed as (as well as often happening alongside) postnatal depression.
 Often people don’t know they can seek help for it even though the symptoms such as panic attacks and flashbacks can be really overwhelming.
 But just as with postnatal depression it’s time we change the stigma that prevents people from seeking help.